 5.1 BEST key derivation

+5.1.0 Key derivation function

+BEST key derivation shall use the key derivation function (KDF) defined in 3GPP TS 33.220 [xx], with input parameters as defined in clause 5 of the present document.

 5.1.1 Derivation of UE-to-HSE keys and Intermediate Key

 The HSE and UE shall derive the BEST UE-to-HSE keys and the Intermediate key which are derived from CK and IK.
 The following input string shall be used when the UE and the HSE derive the BEST UE-to-HSE user plane service keys KE2Menc and/or KE2Mint or the Intermediate BEST key for usage in further key derivations for the UE-to-EAS user plane services or the key agreement services: